Sunheung: Name

 Sunheung is an anglicization of the McCune–Reischauer romanization Sunhŭng.
 Its official romanization in South Korea is Sunheung.
 In 19th century sources, Sunheung appears as Sioun-heng-fu, from a French transcription of the Korean placename and the Chinese pronunciation of its status as the seat of a district or commandery.
-Although the name literally means "Adhering to", "Obeying", or "Following Prosperity" or "Success", Sunheung is also Bon-gwan of a Korean clan in the area which included the influential Korean Confucianist An Hyang.
+Although the name literally means "Adhering to", "Obeying", or "Following Prosperity" or "Success", Sunheung is also bongwan of a Korean clan in the area which included the influential Korean Confucianist An Hyang.

 History

 Under the late Joseon dynasty, Sunheung was a district capital overseeing the plains and hinterland around Mount Taebaek.
 Its mountains were the site of Korea's first foreign mining concern, a silver mine whose permit was revoked by the royal court in Seoul after a few months of operation in the early 1850s.